 When earning capacities are reduced or stop due to premature death or old age insurance provides protection to the family .

-General insurance contains property insurance, liability insurance, and other forms of insurance.Fire and are strictly called property insurance.To a certain extent motor, theft, fidelity and machine Insurances include the extent of liability insurance.
-The appropriate form of liability insurance is fidelity insurance, whereby the insurer compensates the loss to the insured when he is under the liability of payment to the third party. insurance
+General insurance contains property , liability , and other forms of insurance.Fire and are strictly called property insurance.To a certain extent motor, theft, fidelity and machine insurances include the extent of liability .
+The appropriate form of liability insurance is fidelity insurance, whereby the insurer compensates the loss to the insured when he is under the liability of payment to the third party.

 The social Insurance is to provide protection to the helpless sections of the society who are unable to pay the premium for adequate insurance.
 Industrial insurance, sickness insurance, pension plans, disability benefits and unemployment benefits are the different forms of social insurance.

-Miscellaneous insurance like the property, goods, machine, furniture, automobiles, valuable articles, etc. can be insured against the damage or ruin due to accident or disappearance due to theft.
+Miscellaneous insurance like the property, goods, machine, furniture, automobiles, valuable articles, mortgage protection etc. can be insured against the damage or ruin due to accident or disappearance due to theft.

 The main concept of insurance—that of spreading risk among many—has been around as long as human existence.The primary and economical means of transport was to use waterways, but boats carrying cargo were often destroyed in rapids along the rivers.